NescienceSoftware/Nescience-Indexing-CLI/README.md

 3. Click "Create New Key".

-4. Ensure all account privledges are enabled, importantly read/write capabilities for orders, wallets, and withdrawals.
+4. Ensure all account privileges are enabled, importantly read/write capabilities for orders, wallets, and withdrawals.

 5. Name your API Key, click generate and confirm API Key creation using the link sent to your email.